Nicholas Tritton

 He retired from judo competition after the 2012 Olympics due to health and funding issues and then tried his hand at Sambo competition at the urging of the Canadian Sambo Federation.
 In the sport of Sambo Nick has thus far competed at three events: the 2014 Commonwealth Sambo Championships held in London England where he won an impressive 6 matches to earn gold in his first ever Sambo event, the 2014 President's Cup (a team event) also held in London England at the same time (where he won 3 of 4 matches) and the 2014 World Sambo Championships held in Japan where he placed 7th.
-Nicholas now runs a private gym in Montreal offering personal training, judo, wrestling and sambo.
+Tritton now runs a private gym in Montreal offering personal training, judo, wrestling and sambo.